- This topic has 36 replies, 3,691 voices, and was last updated 15 years, 7 months ago by blueczarina.

 or I just don’t vote as it could some how come back and bite me in the ass later in life for some stupid reason

-blueczarinaSpectatorhehe, i’m going to vote just to help make sure we don’t get President McCain, although i think McCain is kind of helping to elect Obama at this point.
+hehe, i’m going to vote just to help make sure we don’t get President McCain, although i think McCain is kind of helping to elect Obama at this point. :wink:

 I just automatically assume Obama will win